-- Windrows and brush piles must have been piled according to Forest and Prairie Regulations, on distance and spacing (see "Windrow Construction Directions", following). - Permits may not be issued if the burn site has coniferous standing forest cover on the borders, and adequate separation distance is a concern. - An adequate drying time should be allowed before brush is burned.
-Two years is recommended.

-- A permit may not be issued and piles/windrows, etc. should not be burned when conditions are such that ground fires will occur. - A permit may not be issued for burning of any type of fuel on peat type soil.
-(High in organic matter). - General weather conditions and seasonal weather conditions must be taken into consideration when a permit is being considered for issuance.
+- Sequiples with supplied with the sequiples of the sequ - Permits may not be issued if the burn site has coniferous standing forest cover on the borders, and adequate separation distance is a concern. - \$ An adequate drying time should be allowed before brush is burned.
+Two years is recommended. - A permit may not be issued and piles/windrows, etc. should not be burned when conditions are such that ground fires will occur. - \$ A permit may not be issued for burning of any type of fuel on peat type soil.
+(High in organic matter). - Seneral weather conditions and seasonal weather conditions must be taken into consideration when a permit is being considered for issuance.
 Particular attention must be given to potential for weather inversions occurring and trapping smoke near the ground in the spring or fall.
 Consider limiting the number of piles and/or windrows that may be burned at any one time.
 Co-ordination and scheduling of burning among property owners in a general area is recommended as well.
-Should conditions dictate, it may be necessary that no permits be issued for a period of time. - Ignition patterns on windrow should be outlined, indicated number of rows or piles to be burned at one time and which ones to light first. - Fire must be extinguished prior to permit expiring. - It is recommended that all persons requesting a fire permit have adequate insurance coverage or add a fire fighting insurance endorsement to their homeowner=s policy.
+Should conditions dictate, it may be necessary that no permits be issued for a period of time.

+- \$ Ignition patterns on windrow should be outlined, indicated number of rows or piles to be burned at one time and which ones to light first. - \$ Fire must be extinguished prior to permit expiring. - \$ It is recommended that all persons requesting a fire permit have adequate insurance coverage or add a fire fighting insurance endorsement to their homeowner=s policy.